 The action is part of the Wahda project, which seeks to strengthen Tunisian civil society for the defense of civil and political rights and social cohesion.

-From 5 to 8 October 2021, the Solidarity Foundation of the University of Barcelona is co-organizing a training seminar on the Wahda project: Exchange of experiences of good practices on physical activity as a tool for resilience and social cohesion, of which it is a partner, in Tunis (Tunisia).
+From 5 to 8 October 2021, the Solidarity Foundation of the University of Barcelona is co-organizing in Tunis (Tunisia) a training seminar on the Wahda project: Strengthening Tunisian civil society for the defense of civil and political rights and the promotion of social cohesion to advance the management of the Covid-19 crisis, the country’s political transition and regional stability, of which the Foundation is a partner.

 This project aims to strengthen the role of Tunisian civil society (especially women and youth) for the defense of civic space through the protection of civil and political rights and the promotion of social cohesion.